mgjeong/support-dataprocessing-manager-java/README.md

 $ sed -i -e 's/localhost/{HOST_IP}/g'
 ```
 {HOST_IP} will be the IP address of the machine tested.
+(IP address on which an engine is running either container, or local machine)

 ### Join using Kapacitor ###
 1. Prepare input sources